Enterprise-CMCS/managed-care-review/README.md

 AWS Account:  You'll need an AWS account with appropriate IAM permissions (admin recommended) to deploy this app in Amazon.

-If you are on a Mac, you should be able to install all the dependencies like so:
+If you are on a Mac using nvm, you should be able to install all the dependencies like so:
 ```
 # install nvm
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash

+# load nvm and restart terminal
+[ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"  # This loads nvm
+[ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"  # This loads nvm bash_completion

+# double check your work.
+nvm # should return a list of nvm commands
+node -v # should return v12.20.0
+node which # should return something like /Users/YOURUSER/.nvm/versions/node/v12.20.0/bin/node

+# if things aren't working you may need to manually adjust your ~/.bash_profile or ~/.zshrc.
+See [nvm docs(https://github.com/nvm-sh/nvm#troubleshooting-on-macos)] for more.

-# select the version specified in .nvmrc
+# install and use the node version specified in .nvmrc
 nvm install
 nvm use

-# install yarn
+# install yarn for dependency manage
 brew install yarn

-# run dev
+# run the app and storybook
 ./dev local
 ```